Furnished cage: History and legislation

 Battery cages have already banned in several countries including all European Union member states (since 2012 under European Union Council Directive 1999/74/EC), Norway (since 2012) and Switzerland (since 1992).
 New Zealand will phase out battery cages by 2022 and Canada by 2036.
 Prototype commercial furnished cage systems were being developed in the 1980s.
 As alternatives to battery cages, the EU Council Directive allowed non-cage systems and furnished cages.
 Furnished cages therefore represent a feasible alternative to battery cages in the EU after 2012.

-Austria banned battery cages in 2009 and is set to ban furnished cages by 2020.
-Belgium officially prohibits battery cages for meat rabbits since 1 January 2020 and will also prohibit enriched cages from 31 January 2024.
-However, the alternative system of 'park cages', in which groups of at least 20 animals are given 800 cm2 per animal (12.5 rabbits per m^{2}) has also faced heavy criticism from animal welfarists, especially when in early 2020 the Flemish Centre for Agro and Fishery Marketing (VLAM) launched a campaign to consume more rabbit meat.
-Germany introduced a 'family cage', which has more space than the furnished cages used in other countries; however, consumers in Germany had reportedly been rejecting these eggs by 2011.
+For laying hens, Austria banned battery cages in 2009 and furnished cages in 2020.
+Luxembourg has also banned the use of furnished cages.
+Germany introduced a "family cage", which has more space than the furnished cages used in other countries; however, consumers in Germany had reportedly been rejecting these eggs by 2011.
 Caged farming was eventually banned in Germany in 2015, with a transition period to 2025.
 Outside the EU, Switzerland has already banned both the battery and furnished cage systems.
+For meat rabbits, Austria has banned the use of cages; Belgium officially prohibits battery cages since 1 January 2020 and will also prohibit enriched cages from 31 January 2024.
+However, the alternative system of "park cages", in which groups of at least 20 animals are given 800 cm2 per animal (12.5 rabbits per m^{2}) has also faced heavy criticism from animal welfarists, especially when in early 2020 the Flemish Centre for Agro and Fishery Marketing (VLAM) launched a campaign to consume more rabbit meat.

 All major UK supermarkets have promised to stop selling eggs from furnished cages by 2025.
 In April 2010, the Norwegian grocery chain Rema 1000 decided to stop selling eggs from both battery and furnished cage hens by the year 2012.
 Several more industry groups have decided to voluntarily phase out furnished cages as well, such as NorgesGruppen by 2019 and Nortura by 2024, while in April 2017 the Green Party proposed to ban furnished cages throughout the country by 2025.

 EU specifications

+Schematic drawing of two large enriched cages for laying hens in industrial egg production, 2007.

 Under Directive 1999/74/EC, furnished cages must provide at least the following: